istornz/iPokeGo/README.md

 - [x] Real notification
 - [x] Change scan position

+## Others
+If you want to edit storyboard file and compile with Xcode 7 on iOS 10 beta, please move the iOS 10 developer image inside Xcode 7 folder [refer to this link](http://stackoverflow.com/a/31013217)

 ## Android Version
 There is an [Android port](https://github.com/omkarmoghe/Pokemap) in the works.
 All Android related prs and issues please refer to this [repo](https://github.com/omkarmoghe/Pokemap).